A Geometric Approach to Cylindrical Algebraic Decomposition

 In a topological space $X$, a subset $S$ is said to be \textbf{locally closed}, if it is the intersection of an open subset and a closed subset.
 A \textbf{constructible set} is a finite union of locally closed sets \cite[Definition 10.7]{kemper2011course}.
-When $X$ is noetherian, the family of constructible sets in $X$ is exactly the smallest collection of subsets in $X$ that contains all open subsets and is closed under finite intersections, finite unions and complements.
-Just like semi-algebraic sets, the image of a constructible set under a morphism of finite type of Noetherian schemes is again constructible (Chevalley's Theorem \cite[Exercise II.3.19]{hartshorne2013algebraic}).

-A \textbf{basic constructible set} in an affine $k$-variety, is the intersection of a closed set $V$ and a distinguished open set $D(h)$.